 legs bent at the knees;

-Lightly roll up the sheet (up to the level of the chest on one side and under thigh - with another).
-Raise the patient
+Lightly roll up the sheet (to chest level on one side and under hip - on the other).
+Lift the patient -

-put the foot in the direction of movement, gradually move the patient toupright position in bed (on the count of "three"the leader commands) (Fig. 10).
+place your foot in the direction of movement, gradually move the patient intovertical position in bed (count of three)the leader commands) (Figure 10).

-Further actions depend on the purpose of lifting the patient.
+Further actions depend on the purpose of raising the patient.

-12 Lifting, moving the patient to the head of a low bed (performed by two people)
+12 Lifting and moving the patient to the head of a low bed (performed by two people)

 "Australian uplift" is used.
-Explain the procedure to the patient, make sure that he understands it and obtain his consent to the procedure.
-Introduce a person helping with the move.
+Explain the procedure to the patient, make sure he understands it and obtain his consent to perform it.
+Imagine a person helping you move.

 Assess the patient's condition and environment.

-Help the patient to sit up, one sister supports him, the second- lays down a pillow.
+Help the patient sit down, one nurse supports him, the second- places a pillow.

 Stand on both sides close to the bed, facing each other and behind the patient so that your shoulders are level with the patient's back (Fig. 11).

-Put a diaper on the edge of the bed.
-Turn around to face the head of the bed.
-Put one knee parallel to the edge of the bed on the laid diaper, move the lower leg as close to the patient as possible.
-The foot on the floor is the support when lifting the patient).
+Place a diaper on the edge of the bed.
+Turn your face towards the head of the bed.
+Place one knee parallel to the edge of the bed on the diaper placed, move the lower leg as close to the patient as possible.
+The leg standing on the floor is a support when lifting the patient).

-13 Moving the patient to the headboard on a wide bed
+13 Moving the patient to the head of a wide bed

 (performed by two people)